Integrating Counterfactual Simulations with Language Models for Explaining Multi-Agent Behaviour: Related Work and Discussion

-Certain limitations must be considered when interpreting our results. \textbf{(1) LLM as external reward model}: While previous work has shown that LLM-based substitutes of crowdsourced human data for explanation evaluation are feasible~\cite{debona2024xaievalllm}, results are preliminary, and the assessment of LLMs, especially on subjective preference, is biased, as our results and previous work have shown~\cite{chang2024evalsurvey,anthis2025llmsocialsimulationspromising}.
-Future work will focus on running a human subjects evaluation for comparison against LLM-based scores. \textbf{(2) LLM brittleness in multi-turn conversation}: AXIS can be thought of as a multi-turn conversation between the LLM and the simulator.
+Certain limitations must be considered when interpreting our results. \textbf{(1) LLM as external reward model}: While previously \citet{debona2024xaievalllm} have shown that LLM-based substitutes of crowdsourced human data for explanation evaluation are feasible, their results are preliminary, and the assessment of LLMs, especially on subjective preference, is biased, as our results and previous work have shown~\cite{chang2024evalsurvey,anthis2025llmsocialsimulationspromising}.
+Future work should focus on running a human subjects evaluation for comparison against LLM-based scores. \textbf{(2) LLM brittleness in multi-turn conversation}: AXIS can be thought of as a multi-turn conversation between the LLM and the simulator.
 As a result, AXIS is subject to limitations of the underlying LLM, e.g. verbosity, premature ending of conversation, incorrect assumptions, and recency bias~\cite{laban2025multiturnllm}.
-We also did not tailor individual prompts for specific LLMs besides our Shapley analysis, and we may see higher scores with better-tuned prompts. \textbf{(3) Baseline availability and experimental setup}: As with almost all work in XRL, our results are limited by a lack of comparable baselines from the literature, which we tried to solve by comparing against LLM-only baselines.
-In addition, relevant explanations are domain-dependent, and thus, so are experiments that test them.
-In our case, this meant focusing on autonomous driving in experiments, and future work should test generalisation to other domains. \textbf{(4) Scaling with number of agents}: We tested AXIS with up to five agents in highly coupled scenarios with complex continuous action spaces.
+We also did not tailor individual prompts for specific LLMs besides our Shapley analysis, and we may see higher scores with better-tuned prompts. \textbf{(3) Baseline availability and experimental setup}: As with almost all work in explainable SDM, our results are limited by a lack of comparable baselines from the literature, which we tried to solve by comparing against LLM-only baselines.
+Subjective judgements are highly dependent on fluency~\cite{unkelbach2013general}, which further complicates cross-method comparison.
+In addition, explanations do not exist without context.
+In our case, this meant using the domain of autonomous driving in experiments, and future work should test other domains. \textbf{(4) Scaling with number of agents}: We tested AXIS with up to five agents in coupled scenarios with complex continuous action spaces.
 However, it is unclear how the method would scale to discrete domains with simpler action spaces where many more agents may be present, e.g. level-based foraging~\cite{christianos2020shared} or warehouse routing~\cite{papoudakis2021benchmarking}.